Stainless Steel Compression Sprayer - Acid - 10 litre

 Why is the tank size different from the working capacity?

 With compression sprayers you must have room, within the tank, to pressurise air which will then push the liquid out of the tank.
-This is why there is a difference.
-This sprayer has a 13 litre tank but we recommend a maximum fill of 10 litres which gives 3 litres of air which you pressurise when you pump the compression handle.
+This is why there is a difference and this difference is called ullage.
+This sprayer has a 13-litre tank capacity and a recommended maximum fill of 10-litres which gives an ullage of 3-litres.
 The more pressurised air that there is within the tank then the longer spray time between stopping and re-pressurising the tank.
 Be careful when buying sprayers as you need to know the fill volume/capacity not the tank size.
-This is a 6 litre capacity and a 9 litre tank size.

 Why should I use a Stainless Steel sprayer?